-- (1) The capital requirement for natural catastrophe risk under regulation 42(2)(a) is the sum of- - (a) the capital requirement for windstorm risk determined under regulation 44 (windstorm risk capital requirement); - (b) the capital requirement for earthquake risk determined under regulation 45 (earthquake risk capital requirement); - (c) the capital requirement for flood risk determined under regulation 46 (flood risk capital requirement); - (d) the capital requirement for hail risk determined under regulation 47 (hail risk capital requirement); - (e) the capital requirement for subsidence risk determined under regulation 48 (subsidence risk capital requirement); and - (f) a diversification adjustment determined under paragraphs 1 and 12 of Schedule 1 (diversification adjustment and correlation matrices).
+- (1) The capital requirement for natural catastrophe risk under regulation 42(2)(a) is the sum of, - (a) the capital requirement for windstorm risk determined under regulation 44; - (b) the capital requirement for earthquake risk determined under regulation 45; - (c) the capital requirement for flood risk determined under regulation 46. - (d) the capital requirement for hail risk determined under regulation 47; - (e) the capital requirement for subsidence risk determined under regulation 48; and - (f) a diversification adjustment determined under paragraphs 1 and 12 of Schedule 1.